aeternity/mnesia_rocksdb/doc/README.md

 are quite performant (especially on read access), but all data is kept in RAM, which can become a serious limitation.

-A backend plugin system was proposed by Ulf Wiger in YYYY, and further developed with Klarna's support, to finally become included in OTP VV.
+A backend plugin system was proposed by Ulf Wiger in 2016, and further developed with Klarna's support, to finally become included in OTP 19.
 Klarna uses a LevelDb backend, but Aeternity, in 2017, instead chose to implement a Rocksdb backend plugin.